 We’re pleased to announce the next in our series of webinars that are drawn from contributed short videos, followed by a panel discussion.
-This week we’ll look at the topic of specialized metabolites, featuring scientists from France, England, and Brazil, moderated by Gitanjali Yandiv.
+This week we’ll look at the topic of specialized metabolites, featuring scientists from France, England, and Brazil, moderated by Gitanjali Yadav.

-Plants are amazing chemists, and have evolved a fantastic array of specialized metabolites with diverse functions.
+Plants are amazing chemists and have evolved a fantastic array of specialized metabolites with diverse functions.
 Some have roles in development, some in protection and defense, some attract pollinators, and some have functions we haven’t discovered yet!
 Join us for a look at some of these fascinating small molecules.

-Wednesday January 27th, 3pm GMT
+Recorded Wednesday, January 27th, 3 pm GMT

 Gregoire Loupit: Understanding graft union formation and graft incompatibility in grapevine